kaltura/github_hookies/README.md

 * Edit config.inc and add your credentials.
 * Edit hooks_config.inc to reflect your org, repos to monitor and hooks to run.
 You can setup multiple orgs, and set diff hooks per repo.

+NOTE: Make sure your hooks scripts are executable by the user running the main.php script.

 Hook example
 ============
 see hooks/checkCLA.php - an example hook to integrat with this CLA system [https://github.com/kaltura/agent-contrib]